June 2017 (annual measure)

 - Name changed

 The potential financial benefits to both individuals and the County Council, and the predicted demographic increase in numbers of older people, particularly those with dementia, over the coming years, means that promotion of the Carewise scheme is imperative.
-Carefully targeted marketing and promotions campaigns have run from 2014-2018.
-A marketing campaign for 2018-19 is being planned using evaluation data from previous years to identify successful activities.
+Carefully targeted marketing and promotions campaigns have run from 2014-2019.
+A marketing campaign for 2019-20 is underway and evaluation data from previous years has been used to identify successful activities.
 The marketing aims to ensure that the momentum of past campaigns is maintained and public awareness increased.
-The 2018-19 campaign will reflect the Adults' Services vision for the future which focuses on increasing people’s independence and wellbeing and encouraging more people to plan early for their long-term care needs in older age.
+The 2019-20 campaign reflects the Adults' Services vision for the future which focuses on increasing people’s independence and wellbeing and encouraging more people to plan early for their long-term care needs in later life.

 We know that many people do not immediately want a referral to a care fees specialist but would rather have information in the first instance and then make a measured decision later about whether to proceed.
 It is, therefore, recognised that the number of referrals is never likely to increase dramatically in a short period of time and that any campaign will take time to yield results.
 Partners, including the care fees specialists, have advised that the quality of referrals should be a key focus rather than simply aiming to increase the numbers.